Biden sets out oil, gas leasing reform, stops short of ban

 The report also said the government should consider raising bond payments that energy companies must set aside for future cleanup before they drill new wells.
 Bond rates have not been increased in decades, the report said.

-The Bureau of Land Management, an Interior Department agency, should focus leasing offers on areas that have moderate to high potential for oil and gas resources and are close to existing oil and gas infrastructure, the report said.
+The Bureau of Land Management, an Interior Department agency, should focus potential leasing on areas that have high potential for oil and gas resources and are in proximity to existing oil and gas infrastructure, the report said.

 The White House declined to comment Friday, referring questions to Interior.